RFJBraunstingl/bifit/README.md

 - [Garbage Collection](https://youtu.be/W1QmoSAzkl8)

 ## Background
-I will turn this in as my assignment for the lecture Abstract Machines (2023S) at the technical university of Vienna.
+I will turn this in as my assignment for the lecture Abstract Machines (2023S) at the [TU Wien](https://www.tuwien.at/en).

 The assignment was to create an abstract machine.